CJThornburg/APEXFriends/README.md

 # APEXFriends
-UI for displaying stats from ex Legends.
+UI for displaying stats from online multiplayer game Apex Legends.
 Landing page contains several pre-set players.
 Can search up yourself or friends detailed stats based on username and platform.
 API Used: https://portal.apexlegendsapi.com/
 *API has a rpm limit which limits the speed of the website in its current form.